Melbourne High School: Crawford Shield & Prefects Cup

-On 10 March 2020, less than two weeks before the commencement of Crawford Shield activities, the event was cancelled due to the COVID-19 pandemic.
-This marked the first time the event was cancelled since its commencement in 1959.

 Melbourne High competes against Adelaide High annually, typically in August.
 Football, hockey, rowing, badminton, basketball, cross country, debating, soccer, table tennis, tennis, theatre sports, and volleyball are contested for the Prefects' Cup.
 The Prefects' Cup has been held since 1910.
 As Adelaide High School is coeducational, the MacRobertson Girls' High School also competes, although their performance against the girls of Adelaide High has no bearing on the Prefects' Cup.

 School tradition

-The school motto is "Honour the work".
-The School motto was derived spontaneously from an eloquent address given to the assembled school by the late Frank Tate ISO, MA, a former Director of Education.
+The school motto is "Honour The Work".
+The school motto was derived spontaneously from an eloquent address given to the assembled school by the late Frank Tate, MA, a former director of education.
 In the course of his speech, he quoted the words of Edward Thring.
 The song is sung at the start of all school assemblies and other school gatherings such as speech nights.
 On normal occasions only the first two verses are sung, however on special occasions, such as ANZAC Day, the third verse is also sung.